-The province of Barahona presents itself wildly romantic in the south-west of the Dominican Republic.
+The province of Barahona in the southwest of the Dominican Republic is wildly romantic.

 In the morning, the sun rises over the Caribbean, leaving its glow behind the turquoise water and the white beaches and the impassable and unreal areas.

 The tranquility in this area is almost unlikely to stand out from the rest of the country.
 Original and also progressive at the same time.